hemanth/functional-programming-jargon/readme.md

 // Then

-// Not points-free - `numbers` is an explicit argument const incrementAll = (numbers) => map(add(1))(numbers)
+// Not point-free - `numbers` is an explicit argument const incrementAll = (numbers) => map(add(1))(numbers)

-// Points-free - The list is an implicit argument const incrementAll2 = map(add(1))
+// Point-free - The list is an implicit argument const incrementAll2 = map(add(1))
 ```

-`incrementAll` identifies and uses the parameter `numbers`, so it is not points-free.  `incrementAll2` is written just by combining functions and values, making no mention of its arguments.
-It __is__ points-free.

-Points-free function definitions look just like normal assignments without `function` or `=>`.
+Point-free function definitions look just like normal assignments without `function` or `=>`.
+It's worth mentioning that point-free functions are not necessarily better than their counterparts, as they can be more difficult to understand when complex.

 ## Predicate
 A predicate is a function that returns true or false for a given value.
 A common use of a predicate is as the callback for array filter.